-Light: Plant in a mostly shaded to the partially shaded area (morning sun only).
+Light: Plant in a mostly shaded to partially shaded area (with morning sun only).

 Water: The plants like moist soil.
 Water plants in dry weather.

 Soil: Grow it in a well-drained, loamy soil enriched with humus.

 Fertilizer: Like any plant, it will grow better if fertilized.
 Do so in early spring and again after the blooms have died off.

 Leaves may become tattered and unattractive toward the end of the growing season.
 Simply cut back to ground level.
 If left intact, the deciduous leaves turn a lovely golden hue in the fall, accompanied by colorful (but inedible) orange berries.

 Lily of the Valley can be propagated from seed or rhizomes.
 Seeds can take months to germinate.
-So, most people propagate them using the rhizomes.
+So, most people propagate them using rhizomes.
 Dig up rhizomes of established plants in the Fall, and separate them into clumps for re-planting.

 Pests and Diseases

 These plants are generally quite healthy and vigorous.
 Fungal leaf spotting may occur but is usually minor.
 Remove any affected foliage and destroy it.
 Occasionally weevils will feed on the leaves, making small notches along the edges, but the damage is usually insignificant.